Paschke duality and assembly maps: Constructions with Cstar -categories

-A $G$-bornology on a $G$-set $X$ is a $G$-invariant subset of $\cP_{X}$ which is closed under forming finite unions, subsets and contains all one-point subsets.
+{For a $G$-$C^*$-category $\bC$ and a $G$-bornological space $X$ we will introduce the notion of $X$-controlled $G$-objects in $\bC$}.
+To this end, we recall that a $G$-bornology on a $G$-set $X$ is a $G$-invariant subset of the power set $\cP_{X}$ of $X$ which is closed under forming finite unions, subsets{, and which} contains all one-point subsets.
 A $G$-bornological space is a pair $(X,\cB)$ of a $G$-set $X$ with a $G$-bornology $\cB$ whose elements will be called the bounded subsets of $X$.
 If $ (X,\cB)$ and $ (X',\cB')$ are $G$-bornological spaces and $f \colon X\to X'$ is an equivariant map of underlying $G$-sets, then $f$ is called proper if $f^{-1}(\cB')\subseteq \cB$.
 By $G\Born$ denote the category of very small $G$-bornological spaces and proper maps.
 We refer to \cite{equicoarse} for more details.
 We will usually use the shorter notation $X$ for $G$-bornological spaces.
-To any $G$-set $S$ we can associate the the following objects in $G\Born$. \begin{enumerate} \item $S_{min}$ is $S$ equipped with the minimal bornology consisting of the finite subsets.
+To any $G$-set $S$ we can associate the following objects in $G\Born$. \begin{enumerate} \item $S_{min}$ is $S$ equipped with the minimal bornology consisting of the finite subsets.
 The map $S\mapsto S_{min}$ is functorial for morphisms of $G$-sets with finite fibres. \item $S_{max}$ is $S$ equipped with the maximal bornology consisting of all subsets of $S$.
 We have a functor $G\Set\to G\Born$ given on objects by $S\mapsto S_{max}$. \end{enumerate}

 Let $X$ be in $G\Born$.

 \begin{ddd} A subset $L$ of $X$ is called locally finite if $B\cap L$ is finite for every bounded subset in $X$. \end{ddd}